Skip to content

 Marketing User

-A Marketing User in Salesforce is a User with the Marketing User checkbox enabled on their User record.
+A Marketing User in Salesforce is a user who holds the Marketing User feature license, toggled by a single checkbox on the user record.

 § 01